=

 Note: Conversion is based on the latest values and formulas.

 Draw the atomic structure of Magnesium - MyTutor To draw the structure of a specific atom (here we're doing Magnesium), we need two numbers from the periodic table; the atomic number and the mass number (the bigger of the two numbers).
-Atomic number tells us the number of protons in the atom, and as we discussed before the number of electrons will equal the number of protons in a neutral atom - so now we know both …
+Atomic number tells us the number of protons in the atom, and as we discussed before the number of electrons will equal the number of protons in a neutral atom - so now we know both of these …

 What led to the Plum Pudding model being replaced by ... - MyTutor Most alpha particles fired went straight through suggesting than an atom is mainly empty space.
 Some positively charged alpha particles were deflected through large angles by the positive charge, concentrated at the nucleus.
 A few alpha particles were reflected straight back by the dense positive nucleus.
 Hence, disproving the Plum Pudding model.